Falcon Hunting in Dubai in 1991, Documentary Photography

 These photographs were taken in a very specific context, that of a Dubai still largely unknown internationally.
 The city was already developing rapidly, but still maintained a visible connection to certain local traditions.

-This assignment was not originally intended as a historical document.
+This report was not intended as a historical document.
 It was one magazine feature among several produced during this extended stay in the Emirates.
 Looking back, these images document a period, a practice, and an environment that have since evolved considerably.

 As is often the case in documentary film photography, access depended on personal connections, trust built on location, and circumstance.
 Without the relationship established through rallying with Suhail bin Khalifa, this assignment would probably never have happened.